Desert Rain Frog

 - The Desert Rain Frog lives on a narrow strip of sandy shores between the sea and the sand dunes of Namibia and South Africa.

-- The Breviceps macrops is an endangered species with their greatest threat being humans.
+- The Breviceps macrops are an endangered species with their greatest threat being humans.

 - The Desert Rain Frog has a sound lifespan of up to 15 years.